tmetsch/graph_stitcher/README.md

 interface for the *stitch()* and *validate()* routine (see *BaseStitcher* class).

-To stitch two graphs the tool needs to know how which relationships are needed:
+To stitch two graphs the tool needs to know which relationships are needed:

     Type of source node | Type of target node
     -----------------------------------------